 Are there any selection guide for choosing the right ferrite core?

-Here are some free softwares that can help you design your next transformer application based on ferrite cores.
+Here are some free software that can help you design your next transformer application based on ferrite cores.

 If you wish to source your ferrite core transformers from a reliable source, you can always consider Shreejee Electronics.
 The company provides ferrite cores in various specifications to meet your application requirements.